 In the experimental section, it is mentioned that separate computers were used for measurements with the spirometer and NRFR sensors, resulting in different time stamps.
 Please provide a detailed explanation of how data synchronization was performed for subsequent analysis.

 Author Response: Thank you for highlighting this concern.
 The NFRF sensor data were acquired using a custom LabView program, which stores base timestamp for each recorded data file.
 Spirometer data was recorded using ICULab software which recorded initial time stamps for each file.
 For each set of measurements, data files contained relative time stamp values along with measured data.
-The two data streams were synchronized, within a few seconds of error (*** This seems large ***), by aligning time stamps with respect to each other.
+The two data streams were synchronized by aligning time stamps with respect to each other.
+While this suffices as an initial synchronization step, it may leave ambiguity owing to small offsets in between the system clocks themselves.
+Empirically, we observed a difference up to 10 seconds between the two systems, providing an initial estimate for correction.
 A secondary verification of synchronization was performed by comparing clinical annotations and ventilation pause epochs recorded parallelly in ICULab and LabView, resulting in minor adjustments for the time offset between the two data streams.
 In response to this comment, we have augmented the description of data synchronization in Sec.
 II.C to better clarify our methodology, reproduced below –

 “Spirometer (NM3 monitor; Respironics Inc.) and NFRF sensors were controlled using two different computers running ICULab (KleisTEK Advanced Electronic Systems) and a custom LabView (National Instruments Corp.) program, respectively.
 The two data streams were synchronized by aligning recorded time stamps.
 A subsequent synchronization validation step was performed by aligning clinical annotations and epochs of ventilatory pauses within a 10 second window, yielding precise data stream alignment to under 0.1 s.”